caputomarcos/node-red-contrib-linode/README.md

 ### Name   -    string

-set a manuell name for the node.
 If no name is set, the node sets the selected operation name.
 ### Container   -   string

 The name of the container that will receive the Linode API object.